mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/run.md

 ```

 {{<note "Note">}}
-If you don't see a green bar at the top loading the JavaScript code.
+If you don't see a green bar at the top loading the JavaScript code then it's possible that the device is not connected to the development server.
 See [Using adb reverse](http://reactnative.dev/docs/running-on-device.html#method-1-using-adb-reverse-recommended).
 {{</note>}}

 #### Run on iOS Devices

-To be able to run the app on an iOS device you'll need to have <a href="https://developer.apple.com/xcode/" target="_blank">Xcode</a> installed in Mac computer and follow this steps:
+To be able to run the app on an iOS device you'll need to have <a href="https://developer.apple.com/xcode/" target="_blank">Xcode</a> installed on a Mac computer and follow this steps:

 ##### 1. Get an Apple Developer Account
-The apps that run on an iOS must be signed, to sign it, you'll need a set of provisioning profiles.
+The apps that run on an iOS device must be signed.
+To sign it, you'll need a set of provisioning profiles.
 If you already have an Apple Developer account enrolled in the Apple Developer program you can skip this step.
-If you don't have an account yet need to <a href="https://appleid.apple.com/account?appId=632&returnUrl=https%3A%2F%2Fdeveloper.apple.com%2Faccount%2F#!&page=create" target="_blank">create one</a> and enroll in the <a href="https://developer.apple.com/programs/" target="_blank">Apple Developer Program</a>.
+If you don't have an account yet you'll need to <a href="https://appleid.apple.com/account?appId=632&returnUrl=https%3A%2F%2Fdeveloper.apple.com%2Faccount%2F#!&page=create" target="_blank">create one</a> and enroll in the <a href="https://developer.apple.com/programs/" target="_blank">Apple Developer Program</a>.

 ##### 2. Open the project in Xcode
 Navigate to the `ios` folder in your `mattermost-mobile` project, then open the file **Mattermost.xcworkspace** in Xcode.